How Much Beetroot Powder Per Day? 300-600mg (2026): The Short Answer

 How much beetroot powder should you take per day?

 Dose by milligrams of dietary nitrate, not grams of powder.
-For measurable performance benefit, target 300 to 600 mg of dietary nitrate per day, which is 1 to 2 servings of a standardized product (Beetroot Pro delivers 1,400 mg of NO3-T betaine nitrate per serving).
+For measurable performance benefit, target 300 to 600 mg of dietary nitrate per day, which is 1 to 2 servings of a standardized product (Beetroot Pro delivers an 8,000 mg standardized beet extract, yielding about 160 mg of dietary nitrate).
 For general cardiovascular support, 1 serving is enough.
 For race-week loading, take 2 servings per day for 3 to 6 days before your event.

 How many scoops of beetroot powder per day?

 It depends on the per-scoop nitrate content of your specific product, which varies roughly 100x across brands.
-With a standardized product where one serving already clears the clinical floor of 300 mg of dietary nitrate, 1 to 2 scoops per day covers performance use.
+With a standardized product you can at least do the arithmetic: a 2-scoop Beetroot Pro serving yields about 160 mg of dietary nitrate, below the 300 to 600 mg used in performance research.
 With a raw, undisclosed powder you cannot know how many scoops reach the clinical dose, which is the core problem with grams-based dosing.

 Can you take too much beetroot powder?